CISCO-SWITCH-74/TwitchCoin/README.md

-1 .
-Copy the script into the console
+1. Copy the script into the console (F12)
-2 .
-Press enter
+2. Press enter
-3 .
-GG WP
+3. gg wp